Simplexity-Development/SimpleNicks/README.md

 ### Player Permissions

-`simplenicks.nick.set`
+- `simplenicks.nick.set`
   - Allows the player to set their own nickname

-`simplenicks.nick.reset`
+- `simplenicks.nick.reset`
   - Allows the player to reset their own nickname

+- `simplenicks.nick.save`
+  - Allows saving the current nickname

+- `simplenicks.nick.delete`
+  - Allows deleting a specified saved nickname

-`simplenicks.nick.<tag>`
+- `simplenicks.nick.<tag>`
   - Allows for the use of those Mini-Message tags.
   - Valid Tags are: `color`, `gradient`, and `rainbow`.

-`simplenick.nick.format.<tag>`
+- `simplenick.nick.format.<tag>`
   - Allows for the use of those formatting tags.
   - Valid Tags are: `reset`, `underline`, `italic`, `strikethrough`, `bold`, and `obsfucated`.

+## PlaceholderAPI
+- `%simplenicks_mininick%`
+  - Nickname pre-parsed

 ## TODO

-- Provide Config Option for TabList Changing and implement logic for TabList Update.
 - Create a `/nick whois` or similar command to determine "who is the player(s) with this nickname".
-- Make the code less of a mess
-- Allow for nicknames to be set by non-players
-- Make a placeholderAPI extension